-How will we ensure the River Valley and Ravine System remains a protected, vibrant and ecologically resilient open space network as the city grows?
+How will we ensure the River Valley and Ravines System remains a protected, vibrant and ecologically resilient open space network as the city grows?

-Edmonton's North Saskatchewan River Valley and Ravine System ("the System") is a vital and highly-valued ecological, recreational and active transportation corridor; a place of incredible cultural significance and a draw for visitors throughout the region.
+Edmonton's North Saskatchewan River Valley and Ravine System ("river valley") is a vital and highly-valued ecological, recreational and active transportation corridor; a place of incredible cultural significance; and a draw for visitors throughout the region.
 With demands on the system becoming increasingly complex, there is a need for clear policy and planning guidance.

-This document provides policy direction to guide the planning, programming and management of Edmonton's North Saskatchewan River Valley and Ravine System.
+This document provides policy direction to guide the planning, programming and management of the river valley.
 These policies were developed based on existing direction, best practices, public engagement and analysis.

-The polices and spatial direction in this Plan apply to the entire River Valley and Ravine System (see map on the following page).
+The polices and planning guidance in this plan apply to the entire River Valley and Ravine System (see map on the following page).